 The four elements of Carnival are song, music, costume and dance, which translate as calypso/soca, steelpan, mas (masquerade), and 'wine' (dance) in the Caribbean Carnival.

-Trinidad is the island in the Caribbean with the most developed and well-known Carnival.
-Wherever the Trinidadians go they transplant their Carnival culture.
+Trinidad and /brazil are the places that have the most developed and well-known Carnival.
+Wherever the Trinidadians and Brazilians go they transplant their Carnival culture.

 Carnival first came to Trinidad with the French Catholic plantation slave owners during the 1700s.
 It consisted of indoor masked balls and was an exclusive, high society event.